garden cleanup: targeting mice and voles

 The boxes are very simple, with a mouse hole in one or two sides, and a removable lid (above, the lid upturned shows how it has small pieces of wood screwed to each side to make it fit when set in place).
 Mine were made of scrap lumber.
 Coleman likes Intruder-brand traps; I’m a Snap-E fan (below).
 Both brands are reusable for a long time and can be washed, and you can find them at a great cost savings if you buy in bulk, as you will need a dozen or more even for a smallish garden (I buy a box of 24 every couple of years).

 I prefer to put a couple of traps in each of these simple wooden boxes with removable lids, rather than out in the open, because it mostly keeps other animals out, and also keeps the traps fresh in foul weather.
 I have a very old house with a stone foundation, so I also place trap-filled boxes right beside its perimeter to catch would-be invaders thinking my basement might be a nice place to visit.

-I found Coleman’s original design (details are in in this Maine Organic Farmers and Gardeners story).
-It also included a long handle—a stake affixed to the box like a handle of a dustpan that you could use standing up would be attached.
-I use the traps year-round where I see activity, or in especially sensitive areas (such as where I might be growing potatoes or sweet potatoes, which rodents love to gnaw at, spoiling my hoped-for harvest).
+I found Coleman’s design in this Maine Organic Farmers and Gardeners story.
+I use the trap boxes year-round where I see activity, or in especially sensitive areas (such as where I might be growing potatoes or sweet potatoes, which rodents love to gnaw at, spoiling my hoped-for harvest).